jpskenn/Nora/README.md

 という具合の言葉遊びで、Nora（ノラ）に決まりました。

-バリエーション名の”1800”は、文字通りCherry 1800のモデル名から、また、”Fearless Wings”には、翼のように左右に広げたホームポジションによって肩や腕への負担を減らし、何事にも恐れずに打鍵を続けられるように…という気持ちを込めています。

 ---

 Nora is a narrow pitch 65% keyboard with Choc v1 low profile switches, designed for MBK or smaller keycaps.
 16 columns, one more column to normal 60% keyboards, in 60% case.

-There exist two layout variations, "1800" and "Fearless Wings".
+There exist two layout variations, "1.8k" and "Fearless Wings".
 Both inherit [Jones](https://github.com/jpskenn/Jones)' symmetrical layout with gapless R1-R2 rows.
-The "1800" has Cherry 1800 like cursor and numeric pad.
+The "1.8k" has numeric pad and projecting cursor .
 The "Fearless Wings" has widely separated alpha keys.

 Narrow pitch makes fingers easy to reach keys far from home position, "T" and "Y", R1 numerics and symbols.